📍 The Breakers | 📷 eric francis photography

-The region today announced it was named one of Insurify’s Best Cities for Singles.
+The region was named one of Insurify’s Best Cities for Singles.
 Award recipients were determined by an analysis of single populations, economic benefits and dating opportunities in cities across the country.

 Unmarried adults are seeking more than just sustenance, however, notes sociologist Eric Klinenberg.
 His landmark book, Going Solo, suggests un-partnered people care acutely about environmental issues, experience improved mental health over their married counterparts and are highly civically engaged.

 📍 Jazz on the Green | 📷 jason fischer

 Jill Odens is a digital media strategist at the Greater Omaha Chamber, where she monitors online engagement trends, noting Omaha is a community that cares.